Introduction to Forecast in Tableau

 As seen above, when the Automatic option is selected, we get the correct forecast

 As seen in the above screenshot, when we selected the “Automatic without seasonality” option, the forecast went wrong.
-Because seasonality component is actually present in the time series and we have deliberately ignored it.
+Because the seasonality component is actually present in the time series and we have deliberately ignored it.
 This option is not suitable in this case.

 As seen above, the Custom option allows us to specify “Trend” and “Season” options.
 In both, there are further three options viz.
 None, Additive and Multiplicative.
 If we look at the time series, we can see that it has an increasing trend.
-Moreover, with time, the peaks are getting bigger and bigger that shows the amplitude of the seasonality component is increasing.
+Moreover, with time, the peaks are getting bigger and bigger that showing the amplitude of the seasonality component is increasing.
 So, this is a multiplicative time series in which the components multiply.
 Hence, we select in both Trend and Season sections, “Multiplicative”.

 As we can see above, this is much the same forecast that the “Automatic” option in the “Forecast Model” gave us.